zalmoxisus/mobx-remotedev/README.md

 ```
 So, the code will not be stripped from production bundle and you can use the extension even in production.
 It wouldn't affect the performance for end-users who don't have the extension installed.

+## FAQ

+### How to monitor (show changes) for inner items

+Use `remotedev` function for them as well.
+[Example](https://github.com/zalmoxisus/mobx-remotedev/blob/master/examples/simple-todo/index.js#L22)

+### How to set data correctly when time traveling

+By default it will try to set the properties of the class or observable object, but, if you have an `importState` method, it will be used.
+[Example](https://github.com/zalmoxisus/mobx-remotedev/blob/master/examples/todomvc/src/stores/TodoStore.js#L56)

+### How to disable computations when time traveling

+Check `__isRemotedevAction` of your class or observable object, which will be set to true when it's a monitor action.
+[Example](https://github.com/zalmoxisus/mobx-remotedev/blob/master/examples/todomvc/src/stores/TodoStore.js#L22)

+### How to handle async actions

+Use `runInAction` and don't forget about the second / third parameter which will be `this` if you're using arrow functions.
+[Example](https://github.com/zalmoxisus/mobx-remotedev/blob/master/examples/counter/stores/appState.js#L14)

 ## LICENSE

 [MIT](LICENSE)